stormaaja/AllForOne/README.md

 # AllForOne

-Requirements can be found in public/requirements.html
+Client-side requirements can be found in public/requirements.html

 ## Setup